ColCh/bookmarks-to-linkding/README.md

 **Chrome**

-By default, Chrome stores your bookmarks as JSON, for example at:
+By default, Chrome stores your bookmarks as JSON, for example:

 For Windows users: